An optimal improvement for the Hardy inequality on the hyperbolic space and related manifolds: Improved Hardy inequalities on general Cartan-Hadamard manifolds

 Furthermore, the inequality \eqref{generalHardylamb} is sharp in the sense that the operator

 is critical in $M\setminus \{ x_0 \}$ when $M$ coincides with the Riemannian model $M_{\psi}$. \end{thm}

 A special case of the above construction is the situation in which the curvature bound is simply $ K_{R}(x) \leq -c$ for some $c>0$.
-Let us denote $Cut \{ x_0 \}$ the cut locus of $x_0.$ In this case, it is readily checked that the solution of \eqref{curvmod} is given by $\psi(r)=\sqrt{c}\sinh(\sqrt{c} r)$.
+In this case, it is readily checked that the solution of \eqref{curvmod} is given by $\psi(r)=\sqrt{c}\sinh(\sqrt{c} r)$.
 Writing \eqref{generalHardylamb} with $\psi(r)=\sqrt{c}\sinh(\sqrt{c} r)$, from Theorem \ref{general manifold2} we derive the following analogue of the improved inequality \eqref{improved-poinc-lambda} on Cartan-Hadamard manifolds having sectional curvature bounded above by a negative constant: \begin{cor} Let $N\geq 3$ and let $M$ be a Cartan-Hadamard manifold with pole $x_0$ such that $K_{R}(x) \leq -c$ for some $c>0$.
 Let $ \lambda \leq \left(\frac{N-1}{2} \right)^2$.
 Then the following improved Hardy inequality holds

-for all $u \in C_c^{\infty}(M\setminus\{x_0\}),$ where $g_c(r):=\frac{r\sqrt{c}(\coth (\sqrt{c}r)-1)}{r^2}$\,. \end{cor}
+for all $u \in C_c^{\infty}(M\setminus\{x_0\}),$ where $g_c(r):=\frac{r\sqrt{c}\coth (\sqrt{c}r)-1}{r^2}$\,. \end{cor}

 Although the following is a particular case of Corollary~\ref{general manifold cor} (for $ \lambda = (N-2)$), we state explicitly this case for its special significance in improving the sharp Hardy inequality.